Buying Guide for Choosing Martial Arts Wood

 Flexability: A- White Oak is a pretty good flexable wood.
 Not nearly as good as hickory.
 But much better then red oak.

 Impact Properties: B+ I don't recommend white oak for impact because Hickory is so superior in every way.
 I feel like if you have the option to use the best... you should.
-I doesn't feel bad and many practitioners do use it however usually because of its lightness I feel like my hands take too much shock and the wood not enough.
+It doesn't feel bad and many practitioners do use it however usually because of its lightness and commonness.
+I feel like my hands take too much shock and the wood not enough.

 Brittleness: B+ I have seen a huge variety of white oak, some being unusually brittle and some almost unbreakable.
 In general it is good, but because of the large variety I consider it somewhat not reliable which is why I recommend it for kata or tournaments.